About Us

 Thank you to our funders!

-A special thank you to the Lewis N. Cotlow Research Fund, the GW Selective Excellence Fund, and the Siegelman Undergraduate Research Enhancement Grant!
+A special thank you to the Animal Behavior Society, Lewis N. Cotlow Research Fund, the GW Selective Excellence Fund, and the Siegelman Undergraduate Research Enhancement Grant!
 We are so grateful for your support and would not be successful without you.